Trisha Brown: Dance

 In the 1990s she also turned more to choreographing classical music, creating M.O.
 (1995) based on the Musical Offering by German composer Johann Sebastian Bach, and the opera production of L'Orfeo (1998) by Italian composer Claudio Monteverdi.
 Brown found inspiration in jazz for El Trilogy (1998–2000), completed her second opera, Luci mie traditrici (composed by Salvatore Sciarrino) in 2001, and in 2002 choreographed the song cycle Die Winterreise (Winter's Journey) by Austrian composer Franz Schubert for Simon Keenlyside.
 Brown worked again with Laurie Anderson in 2004 on O Zlozony/O Composite for the Paris Opera Ballet.
 Among her well-known disciples are Diane Madden and Stephen Petronio, Brown's first male dancer in 1979.
 Brown choreographed her last piece in 2011.

+In her later years, Brown explored classical music as an influence, choreographing M.O.
+(1995), set to Bach’s Musical Offering, where her movements mirrored the intricate structures of Baroque music.
+Twelve Ton Rose (1996), based on the twelve-tone compositions of Anton Webern, showcased Brown’s fascination with formal structures and abstract musicality, with the choreography closely mirroring Webern’s innovative musical principles.

 Drawing

 Though Brown has long been known for her collaborations with artists, it is less known that she has also produced a substantial body of drawings.
 In recent years she has shown these drawings, including during a major multidisciplinary 2008 celebration of her work at the Walker Art Center, Minneapolis.
 In 2009, the Chelsea gallery Sikkema Jenkins & Company, which represents her husband, Burt Barr, presented her first solo exhibition in New York, featuring work dating to the 1970s.